Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Experiments

 \textbf{Implementation Details.} Our model is partially implemented using SpikingJelly~\cite{SpikingJelly}.
 We employ a parametric LIF neuron with a soft reset, where backpropagation through the reset path is preserved.
-In the segmentation head, the SpikeFPN module utilizes an IntIF neuron with $Z=4$.
+In the segmentation head, the SpikeFPN module utilizes an IntLIF neuron with $Z=4$.
 During training, we apply several data augmentation strategies, including random resizing within the range of 0.3–0.7, cropping to an input size of $512\times640$ for the EndoVis18 dataset and $384\times640$ for the SurgBleed dataset, random horizontal flipping, and photometric distortion.
 Each input video clip contains 4 frames (\ie, $T=4$), consistent with prior works on video semantic segmentation~\cite{gonzalez2020isinet,zou2025spikevideoformer,ravi2024sam2}.

-For surgical-scene MAE pretraining, \textbf{\textit{we utilize the entire training set without introducing additional unlabeled data}}.
-This setup ensures a fair comparison with models trained directly on the surgical video segmentation task, as our primary goal is to demonstrate the effectiveness of video-masked pretraining within the SNN-based framework.
-During pretraining, 50\% ($\alpha$) of the input pixel tubes are randomly masked.
-The model is trained on 4 or 8 NVIDIA A6000 GPUs with a batch size of 16 and a learning rate of $4\times10^{-4}$ for the 16M and 56.3M spike-driven encoder variants, respectively.
-The decoder adopts an 8-layer ViT~\cite{dosovitskiy2020image} that applies space–time self-attention to reconstruct the video clips.
-Pretraining is conducted for 200 epochs using a cosine annealing schedule with a maximum of 250 epochs.
+For spike-informed MAE pretraining, \textbf{\textit{we use only the original training set without introducing additional unlabeled data}}.
+This setup ensures a fair comparison with models trained directly on the surgical video segmentation task, as our primary goal is to demonstrate the effectiveness of video-masked pretraining within the SNN framework.
+During pretraining, the temperature $\tau$ for masking region selection is initialized at 3 and linearly annealed to 0.3 across epochs, gradually shifting from smooth to more selective masking.
+The knowledge distillation weight $\lambda$ is set to 0.1.
+We train the model on 4 or 8 NVIDIA A6000 GPUs with a batch size of 16 and a learning rate of $4\times10^{-4}$ for the 16M and 56.3M spike-driven encoder variants, respectively.
+The decoder is an 8-layer ViT~\cite{dosovitskiy2020image} with space–time self-attention for video reconstruction.
+Pretraining runs for 200 epochs under a cosine annealing schedule (maximum 250 epochs).

 For surgical video segmentation finetuning, the memory read and fusion module outputs 128 or 256 channels, which are subsequently processed by the SpikeFPN with matching channel dimensions for the 16M and 56.3M encoder variants, respectively.
 The final layer produces per-pixel class probabilities, \ie, 8 classes for the EndoVis18 dataset and 2 classes for the SurgBleed dataset.
 Training on both datasets is conducted with a batch size of 16 and a learning rate of $4\times10^{-4}$, using 4 or 8 NVIDIA A6000 GPUs for the two model variants.
 The models are finetuned for 80 epochs under a cosine annealing schedule with a maximum of 120 epochs.